fmarinf/adidas-sales-stream/README.md

 In this case, the dataset used is taken from Kaggle to generate a data stream in real time.

-The lang of the dashboard is spanish.
+The lang of the dashboard is Spanish.

 ![Dashboard](assets/dashboard.PNG)